Kirkstall: History

 The name of Kirkstall comes from a Northern dialect of Old English word 'Kirk' ('church') and Old English stall ('place') and means 'site of a church'.
+The traveller John Leland spelt the name as "Christal" in his writings of 1536.

 During the English Civil War, the bridge over the Aire at Kirkstall (referred to in a contemporaneous account as 'Churchstall') was destroyed by Royalist troops from Leeds.
-After discovering this, a Parliamentary force led by Ferdinando Fairfax, 2nd Lord Fairfax of Cameron - from Otley - had to cross the river upstream at Apperley Bridge before retaking Leeds in January 1643.
+After discovering this, a Parliamentary force led by Ferdinando Fairfax, 2nd Lord Fairfax of Cameron – from Otley – had to cross the river upstream at Apperley Bridge before retaking Leeds in January 1643.

 Kirkstall was historically an important centre of industry.
 Kirkstall Forge lays claim to being the longest continually used industrial site in Britain founded in the 13th century by the Cistercian monks of the abbey, and a number of printers.
 The earliest known activity on the site was a medieval mill race which supplied water to power the corn mill at Kirkstall Abbey.
 Iron production took place at the forge from the 1580s onwards.
 During the late 18th century the reconstruction of the upper and lower forges allowed 'shovel and spade production' to commence.
 A railway was built at the forge in 1830 and sustained growth at the plant.
 The First World War brought about large scale growth, providing axles for military vehicles and by 1930 most lorries and buses made in the UK had a Kirkstall back axle casing.
 In 2002 the owners of the site, the Dana Holding Corporation announced the closure of the works, shifting production to India and Spain.
 The site is undergoing major redevelopment, as is the old Waide's Printers & Kwik Save site.
 Printing has, like iron-founding, suffered a decline, several printing companies remain.

 Until 1976 when it was closed, Kirkstall was dominated by a coal fired power station.
 It was replaced by larger power stations away from town at Ferrybridge, Eggborough and Drax.
 The power station was demolished in the early 1980s.